 Best month to sell a house fast in West Virginia

-The best month to sell a house fast in West Virginia is May.
-The median time it takes for West Virginia homes listed in May to get an offer is 52 days, which is 17 days faster than the annual average.
+The best month to sell a house fast in West Virginia is October.
+The median time it takes for West Virginia homes listed in October to sell is 77 days, which is still 13 days slower than the annual average.

 Best month to sell a house in West Virginia for price